llc-993/sa-token-rust/README.md

 - Improved code readability and maintainability
 - Enhanced developer experience with clearer API design
 - Better integration with IDE tools and documentation
+- Fixed all example projects to work with new dependency structure

 ### Version 0.1.5